Dr. Kirk is qualified as a HIMS psychiatrist and Substance Abuse Professional (SAP).

 The DOT regulations do not allow you to skip any step along the way, no matter the qualification or expertise of your HIMS doctors.

-With Dr. Kirk, the pilot will complete a HIMS evaluation parallel to the SAP assessment.
+With Dr. Kirk, the pilot will complete a HIMS evaluation at the same time as the SAP assessment.

 - Your SAP report will be written by an expert aviation psychiatrist.
 You will not have to secure a second evaluator to satisfy the FAA’s requirements.